 Once it reaches the digestive system, gliadin causes changes to the interior walls of the intestine, nutritive disorders and many other alarming symptoms that are usually difficult to connect with this kind of disorder.
 Unfortunately, many people suffering from celiac disease aren’t even aware of their condition.

 The other type of gluten sensitivity is non-celiac gluten intolerance.
-People who suffer from it don’t have celiac disease, but their organism does not react well to gluten.
+People who suffer from it don’t have celiac disease, but their body does not react well to gluten.